-How will LPS be communicating with me about Graduation activities?
+How will LPS be communicating with me about graduation activities?

-How do I order academic regalia?
+How do I order graduation regalia?

-Where is the ceremony and reception?
+Where do the ceremony and reception take place?

-What time should I arrive and where do I go?
+What time should I arrive, and where do I go?

 What time does the ceremony start?